Photo by Christina Urbina

 What are the best romantic hotels near Queen's University of Belfast?

-• If you are looking for a romantic stay, Grand Central Hotel Belfast offers a restaurant, couples/private dining, and proposal/romance packages.
-It’s a 15-minute walk from Queen’s University of Belfast.
+• For travelers looking for a romantic stay, The Malone Hotel offers a restaurant, couples/private dining, and proposal/romance packages.
+It's steps from Queen's University of Belfast.

 What are the best hotels close to Queen's University of Belfast with free breakfast?